-- 27. The recovery strategy in the event of a disruption affecting the council offices at Crowmarsh Gifford and Abbey House, Abingdon is that: - Staff required to perform priority activities will relocate to their designated recovery location (see below).
+- 27. The recovery strategy in the event of a disruption affecting the Council offices at Crowmarsh Gifford is that: - Staff required to perform priority activities will relocate to their designated recovery location (see below). - Staff who have not been allocated places will be asked to stay at home and work there or remotely if required.

-- Staff who have not been allocated places will be asked to stay at home and work there or remotely if required. - 28.
-If part or all of either council buildings are not in use or access is denied, four distinct types of backup accommodation are in place: - We have a designated disaster recovery centre for staff performing priority activities.
-The centre allows access to a workstation including a desk, PC and telephone. - A command centre has been identified to accommodate the Strategic Crisis Team to co-ordinate the council's response to the disruption and manage the recovery of the business. - Staff performing specific functions will operate from locations such as other council premises. - Other staff that don't perform critical functions will be asked to work from home.
+- 28. If part or all of the Council building is not in use or access is denied, four distinct types of backup accommodation are in place: - The Council has up to 40 workspace positions available at an off-site Disaster Recovery Centre for staff performing priority activities.
+They will have access to a work-station each including a desk, PC and telephone. - A command centre has been identified to accommodate the Strategic Crisis Team to co-ordinate the Council's response to the disruption and manage the recovery of the business. - Staff performing specific functions will operate from locations such as Vale of White Horse District Council offices where alternative arrangements have already been agreed. - Other staff that don't perform critical functions will be asked to work from home.